 April will always produce whale sightings but the consistency and quality wane as the month draws on.
-By the end, sightings are fewer and the quality of those sighting poor.
+By the end, sightings are fewer, and the quality of those sightings is poor.
 The month is still considered Whale season but compared to the peak months there are very few whales to be seen, this does vary year on year but as a whole, the majority of the whales have moved on.

 June – September

 Between June and September, the season has completely finished and no Whale Watching tours will run.
 There is the odd whale that refuses to leave or is too weak to make the 2500 mile journey but they are rarely seen.
 Any whale sighting in this period is hugely fortunate, and by and large, you can pretty much say you are guaranteed to NOT see Whales during these months.
 There is so much else to see and do on the islands, and the weather is more stable so you will have a great time, you just won’t see the Whales

 What is the Best Way To See the Whales?

 The Obvious answer is via a whale Watching tour.
 But this is really not always the best answer.
 As we have mentioned, Whales in Maui are unbelievably numerous and easy to spot so there is no need for a dedicated Whale Watching Tour.
 However, they will get you the most amount of whale encounters possible and target the better displays.

 We discuss Whale Watching tours here and which are the best.
 A tour is a fantastic way to really get up close to the whales.
 Even though the tours are forbidden to approach whales they tend to loiter near them which increases the chances of the whales choosing to investigate the Boat.